telerik/ajax-docs/api/server/Telerik.Web.UI/GridStatusBarItemSettings.md

 ## Properties

-###  StatusLabelID `String`
+###  LoadingText `String`

-Gets the ID of the Label that will display the status message.
+Gets or sets the text that will be displayed in
+            GridStatusBarItem when Telerik RadGrid is performing an AJAX request.

 ###  ReadyText `String`